ca0v/aws-lab/README.md

 ## AWS - S3

 * Created an S3 Bucket
 * Wrote code to read and write "notes.txt" to the S3 bucket

+### S3 Concepts

+* Buckets have folders
+* Folders have objects
+* IAM resource policy applies to buckets and folders and objects

 ## AWS - Lambda